schlagert/bootstrap/README.md

 Notifications
 -------------

-If the you use `bootstrap` to automatically establish connections between nodes, configuring and starting the application on all nodes is basically all you need.
+If you use `bootstrap` to automatically establish connections between nodes, configuring and starting the application on all nodes is basically all you need.
 However, some use cases may make it necessary to get notified whenever a __matching__ connection is established or lost.

-For this purpose the `bootstrap` application provides the `bootstrap` behaviour.
-To get notifications about node actions the two functions `on_connected/2` and `on_disconnected/3` must be implemented.
-The implementing handler can then be managed using the functions provided in the `bootstrap` module.
-If you already know the `gen_event` behaviour, this will be nothing new for you.
-All functions except for `add_sup_handler/2` basically do the same as the `gen_event` equivalents.
-The only difference between `add_handler/2` and `add_sup_handler/2` is that the added handler will automatically be removed when the calling process exits.
-No messages will be sent to the calling process.

-`bootstrap` handlers will get initial notifications for all __matching__ nodes that are currently connected.
+For this purpose the `bootstrap` application provides the `monitor_nodes/1` function that manages _bootstrap handler_ registrations (for the calling process). _Bootstrap handlers_ will get initial notifications for all __matching__ nodes that are currently connected.

-The `net_kernel` module also allows registration of process for node up/down messages.
+The `net_kernel` module also allows registration of processes for node up/down messages.
 However, there are some major advantages when using the `bootstrap` notification system:
-* Only notification for __matching__ nodes will be delivered.
+* Only notifications for __matching__ nodes will be delivered.
-* If using visible connections, the `on_connected/2` callback will be delayed until all global name servers are in sync.
-This means, in contrary to the `net_kernel` messages, a globally registered process on a newly connected node can be used immediatelly after receiving the corresponding `on_connected/2` callback.
+* If using visible connections, the `nodeup` messages will be delayed until all global name servers are in sync.
+This means, in contrary to the `net_kernel` messages, a globally registered process on a newly connected node can be used immediatelly after receiving the corresponding message.

+The `bootstrap` application defines two messages that are sent to handlers using ordinary Erlang messaging (corresponding defines can be found in the `bootstrap.hrl` header file):
+* `{bootstrap, {nodeup, Node :: atom()}}` matching node got connected
+* `{bootstrap, {nodedown, Node :: atom(), Reason :: term()}}` matching node got disconnected

 The `example` directory contains a simple example of a `gen_server` subscribing for `bootstrap` notifications.
 For more information, please refer to the `edoc`